Egalitarianism and Anti-egalitarianism

 Universal basic income (or UBI) is a regular cash allowance given to all members of a community without means test, regardless of personal desert, and with no strings attached.
 Once a utopian proposal, the policy is now discussed and piloted throughout the world.
-The growth of income and wealth inequalities, the precariousness of labor, and the persistence of abject poverty have all been important drivers of renewed interest in UBI in the United States.
-But it is without a doubt the fear that automation may displace workers from the labor market at unprecedented rates that explains the revival of the policy in recent years, including by many in or around Silicon Valley.
-Among the various objections to the proposal, one concerns its moral adequacy: Isn’t it fundamentally unjust to give cash to all indiscriminately rather than to those who need it and deserve it?
-Over the years, a variety of scholars have defended the policy on moral grounds, arguing that UBI is a tool of equality, liberal freedom, republican freedom, gender equity, or racial equity.
-Many others have attacked UBI on those very same grounds, making the case that alternative policy proposals like the job guarantee, means-tested benefits, conditional benefits, or reparations should be preferred.
-Students will learn a great deal about political theory and ethics in general but always through the specific angle of the policy proposal, and they will become experts on the philosophy, politics and economics of UBI.
-The seminar is open to undergraduate and graduate students in all departments.
-There are no pre-requisites.
+Among the various objections to the proposal, one concerns its moral adequacy: Isn’t it fundamentally unjust to give cash to all indiscriminately rather than to those who deserve it?
+We will study the thinkers who have defended the policy on moral grounds (arguing that UBI is a tool of equality, liberal freedom, republican freedom, gender equity, or racial equity) and those who have argued against UBI on those very same grounds (making the case that alternative proposals like the job guarantee, means-tested benefits, conditional benefits, or reparations should be preferred).
+This class was taught in Winter 2017, Winter 2018 and Winter 2020; it will be taught next in academic year 2022-23.

 From healthcare to voting reforms, social protection and educational policies, public policies are underpinned by moral values.
-When we debate those policies, we typically appeal to values like justice, fairness, equality, freedom, privacy, and safety.
+When we debate those policies, we appeal to values like justice, fairness, equality, freedom, privacy, and safety.
 A proper understanding of those values, what they mean, how they may conflict, and how they can be weighed against each other is essential to developing a competent and critical eye on our complex political world.
-We will ask questions such as: Is compulsory voting justified?
+In this class, we will ask questions such as: Is compulsory voting justified?
 Should children have the right to vote?
-Is affirmative action just?
+Is affirmative action fair?
 What is wrong with racial profiling?
-What are the duties of citizens of affluent countries towards migrants?
 Do we have a right to privacy?
-Is giving cash to all unconditionally fair?
-This class will introduce students to a number of methods and frameworks coming out of ethics and political philosophy and will give students a lot of time to practice ethically informed debates on public policies.
-At the end of this class, students should have the skills to critically examine a wide range of diverse policy proposals from the perspective of ethics, moral and political philosophy.
-There are no prerequisites.
-Undergraduates and graduates from all departments are welcome to attend.
+This class will introduce students to various methods and frameworks coming out of ethics and political philosophy through a practice of ethically informed debates on public policies.
+This class was taught in Spring 2017 and Fall 2019; it will be taught next in academic year 2022-23.

 Over the past three decades, a relational egalitarian conception of equality has emerged in political philosophy.
-Proponents of the view argue that the point of equality is to establish communities where people are able to stand and relate as equals.
-This entails building societies free from a variety of modes of relating that are thought to be detrimental to our status as moral equals.
-The list of those inegalitarian relationships is long and includes oppression, domination, exploitation, marginalization, objectification, demonization, infantilization, and stigmatization.
-The relational approach to equality departs from the more distributive conceptions of equality that were offered in the 70s and after.
-The theories of justice proposed in response are still comparatively underdeveloped and need further elaboration, but they all concur in rejecting both the overly distributive paradigm and the preoccupation with individual responsibility central to most other egalitarian accounts.
-This graduate seminar will introduce students to the rich literature on equality in contemporary political philosophy, with a special focus on identifying and scrutinizing unequal relationships.
-Each week will be centered on a specific type of such unequal relationship, trying to understand how it operates, what social function it serves, and what makes it specifically harmful or wrongful to groups and individuals.
-Although there are no formal pre-requisites, this class is primarily designed for students considering writing a thesis in political or moral theory as well as for students in other disciplines who want to advance their understanding of equality as a moral value.
-Seniors in philosophy and political science with a substantial training in political theory will also be considered and should email the PI to communicate their interest.
-2 unit option only for Phil PhDs beyond the second year.
+Proponents of the view argue that the point of equality is to establish communities where people are able to stand and relate as equals, free from inegalitarian relationships that are thought to be detrimental to our status as moral equals, including oppression, domination, exploitation, marginalization, objectification, demonization, infantilization, and stigmatization.
+This graduate seminar will introduce students to the rich literature on equality in contemporary political philosophy.
+Each week, we will scrutinize a specific type of unequal relationship, trying to understand how it operates, what social function it serves, and what makes it specifically harmful or wrongful to groups and individuals.
+This class was taught first in Winter 2020 and will be taught next in academic year 2022-23.